nvsneddon/Werewolf.py/README.md

 # Werewolf
 This is a discord bot that narrates a game of real time werewolf, werewolf with a day/night cycle spanning 24 hours, giving an interesting twist on werewolf.
 The bot can narrate on its own without any input from anyone that's not playing the game.
-How to use the bot and how to play the game is better seen in the how to play guide found [here](./how-to-play.md)
+If you're just someone that's playing a game and want to know how real time werewolf works and how to use the bot as a player, you can [click here](./how-to-play.md)

 ## How to host a game